International Ethics Standards Board for Accountants

 The International Ethics Standards Board for Accountants (IESBA) develops and promotes the International Code of Ethics for Professional Accountants (including International Independence Standards).
 The IESBA also supports debate on issues related to accounting ethics and auditor independence.

 Organization

-The IESBA is an independent global standard-setting board.
-The IESBA’s mission is to serve the public interest by setting ethics standards, including auditor independence requirements, which seek to raise the bar for ethical conduct and practice for all professional accountants.

 The IESBA sets its standards in the public interest with advice from the IESBA Consultative Advisory Group (CAG) and under the oversight of the Public Interest Oversight Board (PIOB).